pingforhelp/BCA/docs/english/Unit-I/parts_of_speech(grammar).md

 13. She loves Italian food.
 14. The Indian culture is rich.

-## Activity - 2
+# Activity
 1. The blue sky looked clear.
 2. She found several mistakes in the report.
-3. My brother lived/lives in a big city.
+3. My brother lives in a big city.
 4. I prefer strong tea.
 6. She was wearing a black hat.
 7. She was born with a weak heart.